2023 U.S. Property Taxes by State Report

 Map of Property Tax Rates by State

-Explore the interactive map below for a quick overview of average effective property taxes by state, including Washington, D.C. and Puerto Rico.
+Explore the interactive map below for a quick overview of average effective property tax rates by state, including Washington, D.C. and Puerto Rico.
 Hover over or zoom in on each state for additional stats at a glance.

-Note: The average effective tax rates displayed on the map above are expressed as a percentage of home value and were calculated by PropertyShark for each individual state by dividing the median real estate taxes paid by the median home value.
+Note: The average effective tax rates displayed on the map above are expressed as a percentage of home value.
+They were calculated by PropertyShark for each individual state by dividing the median real estate taxes paid by the median home value.
+All figures, including tax rates and median home values, are based on 2021 figures, the most recent data made available by the U.S. Census Bureau.

 New Jersey is the state with the highest effective tax rate: 2.47%.